If you’re here looking for one thing, in particular, check out the Table of Contents to make things easier for you.

 While the terms ‘game designer’ and ‘game developer’ may sound similar, the terms are poles apart for those considering a game development career in these fields.

 Simply put, game designers are the creative minds, the ones who visualize the entire process from start to finish.
 Game developers are those who create the magic - they spend hours together to ensure the coding is accurate.

-Game designers put many skills to use from graphic design to programming and even art and animation.
-They dream up and conceptualize the idea behind the game and at times, the game story too.
+Game designers put many skills to use, from graphic design to programming and even art and animation.
+They dream up and conceptualize the idea behind the game and, at times, the game story too.
 Another critical part of their job is designing the initial framework and flow of the game - this can often make or break a game.

 You will work as a part of a team where you’ll write code that makes the game work.
-You will also have to fix bugs and help games that have already released to run smoothly.
+You will also have to fix bugs and help games that have already been released run smoothly.

-Grand Theft Auto V, Red Dead Redemption 2, The Legend of Zelda: Breath of the Wild, and Call of Duty: Black Ops 4 - what do these games have in common?
+Half-Life 2, Grand Theft Auto V, Red Dead Redemption 2, The Legend of Zelda: Breath of the Wild, and Call of Duty: Black Ops 4 - what do these games have in common?

 To thrive in such an environment, you should be able to collaborate with others, work well under pressure, and stick to deadlines.
 It’s not just Soap and Captain Price who need to complete missions on time.

 Creativity makes games what they are.
 Creativity should be your competitive advantage.
 In a market overflowing with creative ideas, you need original and incredible concepts for the virtual world.

 Along with creativity, you need to understand cultural preferences and tastes.
 Although people play games virtually with people miles away, games are a cultural product and a human activity.
 To swiftly capture and retain the interest and attention of players, game designers and developers need to understand human culture and psychology.